argennof/Prisma-project/README.md

   ```

   4. Download the scripts available here ( _*main.py_ and _*functions_he5.py_ ) and save them into the same directory.
-  5. Then, execute in a terminal the next command:
+  5. Then, execute the next command in a terminal:
  ```
       $ python main.py
   ```

   ----
-  ### How it works?:
+  ### How it works?

 ![image](https://github.com/argennof/Prisma-proyect/assets/11649711/05c072a4-b8d7-4be7-9000-21372e2bf280)